huggla/secure_and_minimal/README.md

 ### allVars
 Returns all VAR-parameters.

+### runCmd command-string
+Runs given shell command-string as root in a clean environment (no environmental variables set).

+### runCmdAsLinuxUser command-string
+Runs given shell command-string as VAR_LINUX_USER in a clean environment (no environmental variables set).

+### runBinCmdAsLinuxUser command-string
+VAR_LINUX_USER is only permitted to run files inside /bin and /usr/bin by using this function.

 ## VAR-parameters
 A VAR-parameter is an ENV-variable who's name starts with "VAR_".
 ENV-variables without the VAR-prefix are discarded during container startup, and is not passed to the final command.
 Some VAR-parameters are standardized and exists in all or many SaM-images.
 VAR-parameters can be set in the Final-block and are inherited from given BASEIMAGE, but they can also be set/changed at runtime with docker run -e.
 VAR-parameters ending with \_DIR(S), \_DIRECTORY, \_DIRECTORIES, \_FILE(S) (all case-insensitive) are interpreted as containing paths, which are automatically created.
 Path-VARs with names containing conf, sock, storage, data, logfile, logdir, \_pid_, \_log_, \_logs_, temp, tmp, home, cache, \_work_ are made writable by group 0, the primary group for VAR_LINUX_USER.
 Path-VARs with names containing pass, pw, sec, salt, key are made non-readable by all except owner.
 Below is a short list of common VAR-paramaters.